AndreaCeolin/Wikipedia/README.md

     UserB: reaction to post
     UserA: reaction to B's reaction

-If we run a sentiment analysis, it will be clear whether A is happier or not with B's comment.
+If we run a sentiment analysis, it will be clear whether A is happier or not after B's comment.
 In this project, we will collect a list of triplets of this kind using the [Wikipedia Talk Corpus](https://figshare.com/articles/Wikipedia_Talk_Corpus/4264973).
 This corpus contains the history of the comments made by users on Wikipedia articles from 2001 to 2015.

 First, download all the comments_articles_year folders on a 'wikimedia' folder.
 Then, download ```wiki_crawler.py``` in the same place.